-In the Devices page, click the 'Find My Laser' button, and you'll see this screen:
+In the Devices window, click the 'Find My Laser' button, and you'll see this screen:

 Make sure your laser is powered on, connected to your computer with a USB cable, and has completed any startup sequence it needs to, like homing.
 Click next when the laser is ready.

 LightBurn will list the devices it was able to recognize after a short scan:

-In the above image, I have two lasers connected to my computer—the first, a GRBL controller on COM9, and the second—a Ruida DSP controller on COM3.
+In this example, I have two lasers connected to my computer — a Ruida DSP controller on COM3 and a GRBL controller on COM30.
 Select your laser and click

-If you have a GCode controller, you'll be asked if your machine is an X-Carve or Shapeoko because there are some specific settings that need to be configured for those machines.
-If you have one, click the appropriate button.
+If you have a GCode controller, you may be asked whether your machine is an X-Carve or Shapeoko because there are some specific settings that need to be configured for those machines.
+Click the appropriate button.
 If not, click

-Enable the homing on startup if your machine has homing or limit switches, otherwise leave it off.
+Enable homing on startup if your machine has homing or limit switches, otherwise leave it off.
 If you see

 Error: 9 in the console later, it means you've enabled this feature, but your machine isn't configured for homing.
 Homing and origin settings are among the settings you can change in Device Settings.